awsdocs/amazon-sagemaker-developer-guide/doc_source/regions-quotas.md

 For a list of the AWS Regions supported by Amazon SageMaker and the Amazon Elastic Compute Cloud \(Amazon EC2\) instance types that are available in each Region, see [Amazon SageMaker Pricing](http://aws.amazon.com/sagemaker/pricing/)\.

 Each AWS Region is divided into sub\-regions known as Availability Zones\.
-For a given Region, the Availability Zones in that Region don't always contain the same instance types supported by Amazon SageMaker\.
+For a given Region, the Availability Zones in that Region don't always contain the same instance types supported by SageMaker\.
 If any Availability Zone in the Region contains a given instance type, then that instance type is listed as available in the Region\.

 For a list of the AWS Regions supported by Amazon SageMaker Studio, see [Amazon SageMaker Studio](studio.md)\.

-For a list of the Amazon SageMaker service endpoints for each Region and the Amazon SageMaker service quotas for each instance type, see [Amazon SageMaker endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/sagemaker.html)\.
+For a list of the SageMaker service endpoints for each Region and the SageMaker service quotas for each instance type, see [Amazon SageMaker endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/sagemaker.html)\.

 You can request a quota increase using Service Quotas or the AWS Support Center\.
 To request an increase, see [AWS Service Quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *AWS General Reference*\.

 ## Supported Instance Types and Availability Zones<a name="instance-types-az"></a>

 This topic provides one table for each AWS Region supported by Amazon SageMaker\.
 Each table has a column for each Availability Zone in the Region\.
-For each Availability Zone, the Amazon SageMaker components that support each instance type are shown\.
+For each Availability Zone, the SageMaker components that support each instance type are shown\.
 The components are listed in the tables as follows\.
 + **Notebook** – Notebook instances
 + **Training** – Training jobs
 + **Batch** – Batch transform jobs